 It's best understood as a three-part system:

-The result is a fit that feels less like a box you're putting your foot into and more like a custom-molded extension of your foot.
-It’s what provides that "locked-in" feel without pinching or restriction, allowing you to trust the shoe completely, whether you're taking a sharp turn or kicking for the finish line.
+The result is a fit that feels less like a box and more like a custom-molded extension of your foot.
+You get that locked-in feel without pinching, so you can trust the shoe whether you're taking a sharp turn or kicking for the finish line.

 Better Together: The Saucony Synergy